Adhyan31/Course-Recommendation-System/README.md

 # Course-Recommendation-System
-Built a Streamlit web app of a Course Recommendation System using Udemy dataset from Kaggle
+Built a Streamlit web app of a Course Recommendation System using Cosine Similarity Algorithm on Udemy dataset from Kaggle